 A peripheral blood smear will also be performed where the blood is physically looked at to determine if there are any other abnormalities present.
 The shape, size and number of these red blood cells will also help determine the cause of the anemia.

 If a cause is still not discovered, then a bone marrow biopsy may have to be done to see if there are any abnormalities in this region.

 The management of anemia will depend on the cause of the condition.
 Therefore, just as there are many causes of the condition, there will be many ways in which it can treated as well.

 Anemias caused by the mentioned deficiencies can be managed by supplementing these minerals and vitamins, or by treating any underlying intestinal condition affecting their absorption.
-Severe iron deficiency anemias may be managed by intravenous blood transfusions, as can anemia due to acute or chronic blood loss.
+Severe iron deficiency anemias may be managed by intravenous blood transfusions or iv therapy depending on what the problem is, as can anemia due to acute or chronic blood loss.
 The administration of erythropoietin is performed in patients with chronic kidney disease.